ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign endpoint="/characteristics/:charUuid" %}
 {% assign summary="Delete a characteristic by its :charUuid" %}
 {% capture description %}
-If you delete a characteristic, the entity itself as well as all children are deleted.
+Deleting a characteristic also deletes all its children.
 {% endcapture %}

 {% assign exampleCaption="Delete the characteristic 'metal part/deviation_3' and all entities beneath it by its guid" %}